rohitsardessai/iotworkshop/README.md

 # iotworkshop
 Code for IoT workshop using the ESP8266 NodeMCU.
-This covers a basic introductory workshop <br />
+This covers a basic introductory workshop: <br />
 Connect to WiFi <br />
 Stream simple data to ThingSpeak <br />
 Get simple Json string and parse it <br />